 I hope this gives some new insight on how to care and store hair items, if you have your own way that works, please let us know.
 Have fun doing your hair!

-This article comes as a special request from Zara Risoldi C., a great customer!
+This article comes as a special request from Zara Risoldi C--a lovely customer!
 I also want to give a special thanks to Lil’ Darlin’ Accessories for contributing advice!